tpaschalis/tpaschalis.github.io/_posts/2020-11-05-golang-aws-lambda-getting-started.markdown

 ## Digging deeper

 ### Valid method signatures
 To build something useful, you'll probably need a more useful handler.
-The [docs](https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html) mention all the valid handler signatures. `Tin` and `Tout` must be types that can be `json.Marshal` and `json.Unmarshal`
+The [docs](https://docs.aws.amazon.com/lambda/latest/dg/golang-handler.html) mention all the valid signatures for a handler function. `Tin` and `Tout` are types that can be used with `json.Marshal` and `json.Unmarshal`

 ```
 func ()